 4.2.1 It is the Client’s responsibility to advise RBS of any changes it requires to its Insurance Policies in writing.

-4.2.2 Upon receipt of the Client’s written instructions for amendment to an existing Insurance Policy RBS will assist with the negotiation of such amendments with the Insurer.
+4.2.2 Upon receipt of the Client’s written instructions for an amendment to an existing Insurance Policy RBS will assist with the negotiation of such amendments with the Insurer.

 4.2.3 The Client acknowledges that any amendments to any Insurance Policies will only become effective upon acceptance of such changes by the Insurers.

 4.3.1 The Client will be responsible to advise RBS in writing of the proposed renewal terms and any amendments.

 4.3.2 The client will provide RBS with updated insured values, and any further details required by RBS to obtain accurate renewal terms from the insurance market

 4.3.3 The Client acknowledges and agrees that failure to provide written instructions to RBS may result in the insurance cover lapsing and the Client will not hold RBS liable for any loss and/or damages in respect thereof.

 4.4.1 The Insurance Policy sets out the terms required to be complied with for purposes of submitting a claim to an Insurer.

 4.4.2 The Client is responsible for notifying RBS in writing of any incident or occurrence which may give rise to a claim.
 Should a claim be repudiated by an Insurer as a result of late notification of a claim, the Client acknowledges that it is its responsibility to notify RBS of the claim timeously.

 4.4.3 For claim notifications, the Client must take note of the procedure to be followed on RBS’s website www.rbs.co.za/claims-procedure/.
 The Client is required to download and complete the applicable claim form as contained on RBS’s website https://www.rbs.co.za/download-claim-forms/.